The Christian Woman

 Eva von Tiele-Winckler modeled what it meant to surrender status for service.
 Her peaceful revolution did not march through politics but flowed through orphan halls, dirty laundry rooms, and whispered prayers in hospital beds.
 Her Friedenshort homes outlived her, expanding across Europe, and her vision of Christ-centered compassion continues through the deaconess movement.
 Sister Eva teaches us that greatness in the kingdom of God comes not through inheritance, but through selfless love.

-Eva von Tiele-Winckler
+About Eva von Tiele-Winckler

 March 20